 --surveillance mobile robot performing wall following and human detection

-2. Now we develop soft computing based approaches for mobile robot path planning for data gethering in wireless sensor networkand navigation.We develop an efficient evolutionary path planner for data-collection problem using data mule in wsn or using uav for mapping a region, which is a variant of Traveling Salesman Problem with Neighborhood (TSPN).
+2. Path planning algorithms search for the optimal or near-optimal paths linking the given initial and target configurations that optimize an objective function (eg the path length) and satisfy the hard and soft constraints imposed on the vehicle, such as avoiding obstacles or response to changes in the environment.
+Now we develop soft computing based approaches for mobile robot path planning for data gethering in wireless sensor networkand navigation.We develop an efficient evolutionary path planner for data-collection problem using data mule in wsn or using uav for mapping a region, which is a variant of Traveling Salesman Problem with Neighborhood (TSPN).